Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 While this phase is referred to as the "modeling" phase, do not confuse this with "threat modeling" as a whole.
 The goal at this point is to end up with a preliminary "risk & security view" of the system under analysis, initially this might not include any security concepts and looks more like a classic architectural model.
-Eventually hoever, this model will be expanded to become a a specialized view able to express security concepts relevant to threat modeling such as threats (events, actors), risks, controls, and more.
+Eventually however, this model will be expanded to become a a specialized view able to express security concepts relevant to threat modeling such as threats (events, actors), risks, controls, and more.

 Due to the wide variety of pre-existing modeling languages, there's plenty of choice in notation.
 Oftentimes pre-existing context models can be used as a preliminary